Even as a chartered accountant, I struggle to keep up with all the different names HMRC has for its forms.

 - Gross salary

-The figures contained on your P45 tax form relate to just the current tax year not the whole time you were in their employment.
+The figures that appear on your P45 relate to just the current tax year, not the whole time you were in their employment.

-So say you worked for an employer from 1 January 2017 to 30 September 2017 you P45 will show your gross earnings and tax for 6 April 2017 to 30 September 2017.
-Your employer should have issued you a P60 which would have detailed your earnings for 1 January 2017 to 5 April 2017.
+So, say you worked for your employer from 1 January 2019 to 30 September 2019 your P45 will show your gross earnings and tax for 6 April 2019 to 30 September 2019.

-What Does a P45 Tax Form Look Like
+What Does a P45 Tax Form Look Like?

 - Part 1A – for you to keep